Watch for our 2022-23 Breeding plans...coming

 We normally plan to retain a first kid out

-of the majority of our does unless we are contacted about them.
-Please feel free
+of the majority of our does unless we are contacted about them but we retained

 to email us if you see a particular kid you want.
 Prices for kids are listed on

 each doe's page as well as our kidding schedule page .
-We will not be taking deposits on any polled doe kids for 20198.
-Available
+We will not be taking deposits on any polled doe kids for 2022

 kids will be posted on our For Sale page and also on our Facebook page.
 Buck